-One of the strengths of Automation Workshop is a possibility to replace batch files or other scripts with so called manual Tasks.
-Manual Task is a Task which is started by user (as opposed to automatic execution by a Trigger).
+One of the strengths of Automation Workshop is a possibility to replace batch files and PowerShell scripts with automated Tasks.
+The tasks can be launched by an automatic trigger or manually.
+Some examples:

-This tutorial will show in step-by-step manner how to create a manual Task to send emails with attachments.
-Let us suppose we wish to send all
+This tutorial will show in a step-by-step manner how to create a Task to send emails with attachments.
+Let us suppose we want to:

 What steps we need to take to create a Task?
 Let us see what steps we need to take to create a Task which will send all .jpg images over the email.